chan-y-park/loom/README.md

 Python program to generate and analyze spectral networks

 ## To Do List
+* implement an option to change between the intersection finding routines.
 * don't use ```spectral_network.get_data()```: now a child process can pickle ``SpectralNetwork```.
 * logging to file
 * GUI